 Giant Dorset Pliosaur Fossil gets CT Scan

 The fossilised remains of the skull and jaws of a giant sea monster of the Late Jurassic are to be scanned by one of the country’s most powerful CT scanners in a bid to learn more about the huge animal.
-The analysis of thousands of X-ray images all helping to build up a 3-D image of the beast, may lead scientists to conclude that this is a new species of marine reptile.
+The analysis of thousands of X-ray images all helping to build up a 3-D image of the beast, a pliosaur, may lead scientists to conclude that this is a new species of marine reptile.